lesleyrs/Client3/README.md

 ## Platforms and Compilers
 To move the executable you have to take the `cache/` and optionally `config.ini`, `SCC1_Florestan.sf2` and `Roboto/` along with it.
 The consoles will load it from sdcard if they don't embed the files already.

+all home consoles (wii, dreamcast, xbox) should be able to run the game at higher res or even full res on PAL TVs so you don't have to pan, but this isn't set up and emulators don't support many video modes.

+When adding a new platform also add system ttf font closest to helvetica in gameshell_draw_string when available to avoid Roboto dependency.

 ### Windows 95 to Windows 11
 build.bat(32 bit): tcc (included), mingw-gcc, emcc